Buddh0w0/Stuff2/Fulcrum.md

 Monday
 13th of July, 2027<br>

 I remember it.
 I remember it all now.
-I can't write any of this, but oh how I wish I could.
+I can't write any of this down, but oh how I wish I could.
 How I wish I could prevent all of this.
 It's like a terrible joke.
 A punchline to some horrible godless comedy, and all I can do is laugh.
 To laugh and watch as it all unfo